fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/general-rules-for-data-correctness.md

 # General rules for data correctness

-*Important note: in the present version of the document, limited effort could be spent on the documentation of FIXM business rules addressing data correctness.
+?> Important note: in the present version of the document, limited effort could be spent on the documentation of FIXM business rules addressing data correctness.
 The list below provides an initial set of rules that were identified during the writing of this document or that are already